-The acceptance during the late eighteenth century of the ideas to which Rousseau gave voice in the passage quoted was a landmark in the development of humanitarian law; it was the first recognition of the principle that the purpose of using force is to overcome an enemy state, and that to do this it is sufficient to disable enemy combatants.
+The acceptance during the late eighteenth century of the ideas to which Rousseau gave voice in the passage quoted was a landmark in the development of humanitarian law; it $\ \ \ \ \$ was the first recognition of the principle that the purpose of using force is to overcome an enemy state, and that to do this it is sufficient to disable enemy combatants.
 The distinction between combatants and civilians, the requirement that wounded and captured enemy combatants must be treated humanely, and that quarter must be given, some of the pillars of modern humanitarian law, all follow from this principle.
 While the French revolutionary wars were in many respects cruel by modern standards, they are important for the development of humanitarian law in that they demonstrated in military practice many of the ideas enunciated by Rousseau and other writers of the Enlightenment.
-The treaty of friendship and commerce between Prussia and the US in 1785, whose most important

-From: Oxford Public International Law (http://opil.ouplaw.com). (c) Oxford University Press, 2023.
-All Rights Reserved.
-Subscriber: University of Notre Dame; date: 31 January 2024 authors are deemed to be King Frederick the Great and Benjamin Franklin, contained some exemplary and pioneering provisions for the treatment of prisoners of war.
+The treaty of friendship and commerce between Prussia and the US in 1785, whose most important authors are deemed to be King Frederick the Great and Benjamin Franklin, contained some exemplary and pioneering provisions for the treatment of prisoners of war.
 It was also one of the first attempts to record new principles of humanitarian law in written form, although it was to be another seventy years before the conclusion of the first multilateral treaty on the subject.

-115 In the nineteenth century, after a few interim setbacks, humanitarian ideas continued to gain ground.
+In the nineteenth century, after a few interim setbacks, humanitarian ideas continued to gain ground.
 They led to remarkable initiatives by individuals as well as to numerous international treaties.
 These treaties imposed restrictions on both the instruments of warfare and the methods of their use.

 The nineteenth century saw the ideas which had gained acceptance in the late eighteenth century given practical effect.
 A number of major international treaties, some of which are still in force, were adopted, codifying several of the customary rules of warfare and developing those rules in various ways.
 In addition, the initiative of a number of private individuals led to the creation of what became the International Committee of the Red Cross, which has played a central role in the development and implementation of the rules of humanitarian law.
+113

-116 Florence Nightingale soothed the sufferings of the sick and wounded through her efforts as an English nurse in the Crimean War (1853-1856).
+Florence Nightingale soothed the sufferings of the sick and wounded through her efforts as an English nurse in the Crimean War (1853-1856).
 She later made an essential contribution towards the renovation of both the civil and military nursing systems of her country.

 Although Nightingale cannot be said to have had a direct effect upon the development of humanitarian law, her work in developing a military medical and nursing service to care for the wounded and sick on the battlefield (which was also a feature of the American Civil War) was an essential prerequisite to the development of that body of humanitarian law which deals with the wounded and sick and which was the subject of the first Geneva Convention.
+114

-(p.
-21) 117 In 1861, Francis Lieber (1800-1872), a German-American professor of political science and law at Columbia College, which later became Columbia University, prepared on the behalf of President Lincoln a manual based on international law (the Lieber Code) which was put into effect for the first time in 1863 for the Union Army of the US in the American Civil War (1861-1865).
+In 1861, Francis Lieber (1800-1872), a German-American professor of political science and law at Columbia College, which later became Columbia University, prepared on the behalf of President Lincoln a manual based on international law (the Lieber Code) which was put into effect for the first time in 1863 for the Union Army of the US in the American Civil War (1861-1865).